louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 16 HOW SUPPLIED/STORAGE AND HANDLING

 Ondansetron Tablets

-Ondansetron Tablets USP, 4 mg (ondansetron hydrochloride dihydrate equivalent to 4 mg of ondansetron), are white, oval, film-coated tablets engraved with “4” on one side and “NO” on another side.
+Ondansetron Tablets USP, 4 mg (ondansetron hydrochloride dihydrate equivalent to 4 mg of ondansetron), are white, oval, film-coated tablets engraved with "4" on one side and "NO" on another side.
 They are supplied as follows:

 NDC 45963-538-30 Bottles of 30

-Ondansetron Tablets USP, 8 mg (ondansetron hydrochloride dihydrate equivalent to 8 mg of ondansetron), are yellow, oval, film-coated tablets engraved with “8” on one side and “NO” on the other side.
+Ondansetron Tablets USP, 8 mg (ondansetron hydrochloride dihydrate equivalent to 8 mg of ondansetron), are yellow, oval, film-coated tablets engraved with "8" on one side and "NO" on the other side.
 They are supplied as follows:

 NDC 45963-539-30 Bottles of 30